nanoc/nanoc.app/content/docs/guides/deploying-nanoc-sites.md

 <div class="admonition caution">This will remove all files and directories that do not correspond to nanoc items in the destination.
 Make sure that the destination does not contain anything that you still need.</div>

-With GitHub pages
+With GitHub Pages
 -----------------

-The Github pages deploy process is nicely [described in Github's help pages](https://help.github.com/articles/creating-project-pages-manually).
+The GitHub Pages deploy process is nicely [described in Github's help pages](https://help.github.com/articles/creating-project-pages-manually).

 ### Setup

-Create a orphaned branch dedicated to GitHub pages:
+Create a orphaned branch dedicated to GitHub Pages:

 <pre><span class="prompt">%</span> <kbd>rm -rf output</kbd>
 <span class="prompt">%</span> <kbd>git branch --orphan gh-pages</kbd></pre>